 Condition Monitoring Expert Tip #6 by Mobius Institute

-Once upon a time phase analysis was difficult to perform because most people owned single channel vibration analyzers.
-But with a two-channel analyzer, and two vibration sensors, it is very easy to perform phase analysis.
+Once upon a time phase analysis was difficult to perform because most people owned single-channel vibration analyzers.
+But with a two-channel analyzer and two vibration sensors, it is very easy to perform phase analysis.
 By simply placing one sensor vertically on the bearing and one sensor horizontally you can determine if unbalance exists.
-By comparing the vibration from one end of the machine to the other (in the same axis) you can confirm the unbalance diagnosis and assess whether it requires single-plane balance or two-plane.
+By comparing the vibration from one end of the machine to the other (on the same axis) you can confirm the unbalance diagnosis and assess whether it requires single-plane balance or two-plane.
 Comparing phase axially across a coupling, and radially across the coupling can help you diagnose and confirm misalignment.

 We could go on and on, but phase analysis is the best tool for distinguishing between all of the listed fault conditions and more.